Healthy Homes Assessment Houghton Bay

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a brand new, renewed or varied tenancy is signed for a Houghton Bay rental property, all Healthy Homes compliance items must be completed by the end of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied tenancy is signed on a Houghton Bay rental property, all Healthy Homes compliance work need to be taken care of inside of 90 days.

-Find the full information on details on Residential Tenancies Act landlords responsibilities.
+Check out the complete details of the Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-Why is Healthy Homes Compliance important?
+Why is Healthy Homes Compliance so important?

 healthy homes assessment compliance